 When your event concludes, you’ll need to thank those who attended.
 Just because your event is over doesn’t mean your work is.

 Thank everyone involved with your event—attendees, sponsors, executive directors, and volunteers alike.
-While sending out your acknowledgements, you can also ask guests for feedback.
+While sending out your acknowledgments, you can also ask guests for feedback.
 Provide them with a short and easy survey so you can see what worked in your fundraising and what needs improvement to engage your donors.
 You can use your guests’ opinions to improve your strategy and future events.

 Your thank you emails or notes should be sent out sooner rather than later.
 Don’t wait more than a week to acknowledge the individuals who gave to your cause or helped make your dream event a reality.
 In addition, you’ll want your guests to complete your survey while your event is still fresh in their minds for the best data.

 Any fundraising action your organization takes should be followed by a thank you to your participating donors.
 Thank everyone involved in your event so they are recognized for whatever support they provided—whether it was financial, moral, or physical.

 Now that you have our 5 best ways to take your event to the next level, there’s nothing holding you back from hosting a fundraising event that you’ll love managing and your guests will love attending.
 All that’s left to do is plan and collect your donations.